Jim Bennett (historian): Career

-Jim Bennett has been President of the British Society for the History of Science and President of the Scientific Instrument Commission of the International Union of History and Philosophy of Science.
-He has also appeared in television documentaries.
+In 2016, Bennett became the president of the Hakluyt Society.
+He also held the position of Keeper Emeritus at the Science Museum, London.
+In addition, Bennett was President of the British Society for the History of Science and President of the Scientific Instrument Commission of the International Union of History and Philosophy of Science.
+He also appeared in television documentaries.